-Heartworm tests, treatment, and prevention care for your pet.
+Heartworm tests, treatment, and preventive care for your pet.

 Heartworm prevention, given monthly, is much safer and more affordable than treating dogs with heartworm disease.
 We offer heartworm testing and preventative medication.
 If you adopt a puppy or dog from EVHS, you can purchase a 6-month supply of heartworm prevention at the time of adoption or within 30 days of adoption.